Pkcs11Interop/Pkcs11Interop/README.md

 * is supported on Windows, Linux, Mac OS X, Android and iOS
 * is supported on both 32-bit and 64-bit platforms
 * is open source and completely free for commercial use
-* is used in production by several information security and banking organizations
+* is used in production by several information security and financial organizations
 * uses 100% managed and fully documented code
 * contains code samples covering all methods of PKCS#11 API